h-ssiqueira/CSGO-CFGs/README.md

 Useful csgo cfgs

 Official servers:

-crosshair → Configurations for crosshair and HUD
+crosshair → Configurations for crosshair and HUD.

+compra → Binds for buying items.

 Private servers only:

-dm → Configuration for death match server where teammates are enemies
+dm → Configuration for death match server where teammates are enemies.

-hs → Configuration for personal server for headshots only
+hs → Configuration for personal server for headshots only.

-hss → Configuration for training maps (e.g.: granades)
+hss → Configuration for training maps (e.g.: granades).

-knife → Configuration for knife drops
+knife → Configuration for knife drops.

-x1 → Configuration for private server for training with friends
+x1 → Configuration for private server for training with friends.